open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 Next, create a docker container that computes averages for a set of CPU usage samples.
 You would:
-* Author a Dockerfile to hold the container definition, for example ~/hzn/workload/cpu2wiotp/Dockerfile.
+* Author a Dockerfile to hold the container definition, for example `~/hzn/workload/cpu2wiotp/Dockerfile`.
-* Author a shell script to implement the workload logic, for example ~/hzn/workload/cpu2wiotp/workload.sh.
+* Author code to implement the workload logic, for example `~/hzn/workload/cpu2wiotp/workload.sh`.
-* Author a makefile to build and test the workload as a standalone container, for example ~/hzn/workload/cpu2wiotp/Makefile.
+* Author a makefile to build and test the workload as a standalone container, for example `~/hzn/workload/cpu2wiotp/Makefile`.
-The makefile is kept as simple as possible for the purposes of illustration.
-Later in this guide, you will see how to create something more complex.

 To accelerate development, use these prebuilt files:
 ```bash